Stutiporwal1/Mini-Project/README.md

 A collection of small projects created to practice, explore, and experiment with different technologies.
 This repository is a growing archive of hands-on learning and creative problem-solving!

+## Repository Structure
+Each folder represents a standalone mini-project with its own documentation, setup instructions, and code.